nd1012/TSA-Client/TSA Client DocFx/index.md

 The TSA Client contains two components:

-1. .NET 6 executeable CLI tool
+1. .NET 6 executable CLI tool
 2. .NET Standard 2.0 library

-Using [BouncyCastle-PCL](https://github.com/clairernovotny/BouncyCastle-PCL) it can create a TSQ and validate the TSR (RFC 3161) that comes from a third party SaaS TSA (like [freeTSA.org](https://freetsa.org)).
+Using [BouncyCastle-PCL](https://github.com/clairernovotny/BouncyCastle-PCL) it can create a TSQ and validate the TSR ([RFC 3161](https://www.ietf.org/rfc/rfc3161.txt)) that comes from a third party SaaS TSA (like [freeTSA.org](https://freetsa.org)).

 ## Basic usage